yofabronecoforo/C6EGHV/README.md

 EGHV modifies existing Goody Hut rewards, and provides several new rewards in several new categories.

+Minimum-turn requirements have been set to 0 for all __DEFINED__ and __ENABLED__ rewards.
+This means that all such rewards will be available from turn 1 on.

+Please refer to the #Known Shortcomings, Limitations, and Bugs section below for additional caveats.

 ### Standard
 ![Standard Rewards](/IMAGES/Standard.gif)

-These built-in rewards are available for all rulesets.
+These rewards are available for all rulesets.
 Existing and new rewards have been rebalanced as follows:

 Goody Hut Type (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------